maxogod/Functionality-of-a-social-media-platform/Doc.md

         <header>~Introduction</header>
         <p>
-          This documentation page is for FreeCodeCamp's responsive web design curriculum; It is in English even though the mentioned repository is in Spanish.
+          This documentation page is for FreeCodeCamp's responsive web design curriculum; It is in English <p>even though the mentioned repository is in Spanish.</p>
         </p>
         <p>
           AlgoGram is basically a very basic infrastructure of a social media